jokull/jinjet/README.md

 ------

-Static generator for Jinja2 templates with localized site tree at `/<language>` for each available localization.
+Static generator for Jinja2 templates with localized site tree at `/<language>` for each localization.
 The output is static and deployable.
+I created this script because I missed Jinja2 block based templating and the

-I created this script because I missed Jinja2 block based templating and the Babel localization framework when using HTML5 frontend assemblers.
-It outputs a copy of the site with default translation in the root and a subsequent copy of each locale in a `language-code/` subdirectory.
+Babel localization framework when using HTML5 frontend assemblers.

 Code is adapted from Armin Ronacher's Flask-Babel extensions.